Wei-Welles-Du/object-detection-hack/README.md

 - Highlighted the performance gain provided by Intel® Extension for PyTorch* v1.13.0 over the stock version of the PyTorch v1.13.0.<br>
 - The dataset is first preprocessed using OpenCV and NumPy, and then NumPy based postprocessing is performed using Non-Maxima Suppression (NMS) and centroid-based distance calculations for possible collision detection.
 - CNN-based YOLOV5 object detection model is a promising method to identify objects from the traffic camera.
 The time required for inference and the accuracy of the model are captured for multiple runs on the stock version as well on the Intel® oneAPI version.
 The average of these runs is considered and the comparison has been provided.
-- Model has been quantized using Intel® Neural Compressor and Intel® Distribution of OpenVINO™ which has shown high-performance vectorized operations on Intel® platforms.
+- Model has been quantized using Intel® Neural Compressor and Intel®  Extension for PyTorch* which has shown high-performance vectorized operations on Intel® platforms.

 ## Reference Implementation